-- 15. The intention to develop the nation's QF was announced in the National 13th Five-Year Plan in 2016.
-Over the years, the EDB and the QF Secretariat have shared our experience in developing and implementing the HKQF with various organisations and parties on the Mainland.
-In 2019, the EDB signed a Letter of Intent on QF Co-operation between Hong Kong and Guangdong with the Department of Education of Guangdong Province to strengthen collaboration on QF between the two places.
-The EDB, the QF Secretariat, and the HKCAAVQ will continue to cooperate with the relevant authorities in the Guangdong Province to foster collaboration between the two places on QF and to facilitate qualifications recognition in more industries. - 16.
-We have also been actively establishing a network with QF and quality assurance authorities of other places to facilitate qualification recognition, support mobility of learners and labour, and enhance opportunities for future cooperation between Hong Kong and other places.
+15. The intention to develop the nation's QF was announced in the National 13th Five-Year Plan in 2016.
+Over the years, the EDB and the QF Secretariat have shared our experience in developing and implementing the HKQF with various organisations and parties on the Mainland. the signing of the Letter of Intent on QF Co-operation between Hong Kong and Guangdong between the EDB and the Department of Education of Guangdong Province in 2019, the EDB, the QF Secretariat, and the HKCAAVQ have been working closely with the relevant authorities in the Guangdong Province to foster collaboration between the two places on QF.
+In early 2022, the HKCAAVQ accepted the invitation from the relevant authorities in the Guangdong Province to provide a two-year consultancy service to the latter to support the development of Guangdong Lifelong Education Qualifications Framework, including providing assistance in establishing a quality assurance mechanism, accreditation standard and procedures, piloting an accreditation exercise and developing guidelines for setting up a qualification register, thereby laying the foundation for further liaison and cooperation between the QF of the two places in the long term.

+16. We have also been actively establishing a network with QF and quality assurance authorities of other places to facilitate qualification recognition, support mobility of learners and labour, and enhance opportunities for future cooperation between Hong Kong and other places.
 Referencing projects have been undertaken to provide a translation device to understand the corresponding levels of qualifications between the HKQF and the QF of other places.
 We have completed referencing / comparability projects with the European Qualifications Framework, Scottish Credit and Qualifications Framework, the Irish National Framework of Qualifications, and the New Zealand Qualifications Framework.